The Household Cavalry are Cavalry Regiments who along with the five Foot Guards Regiments form the Household Division.

 The Household Cavalry Museum is situated at Horse Guards, in the heart of historic London.

-Horse Guards, dating from 1750, is still the headquarters of the Household Division, where the Household Cavalry has changed the Queen's Life Guard in a daily ceremony that has remained broadly unchanged for over 350 years.
+Horse Guards, dating from 1750, is still the headquarters of the Household Division, where the Household Cavalry has changed the King's Life Guard in a daily ceremony that has remained broadly unchanged for over 350 years.

 The Household Cavalry Museum is not just a dazzling display of uniforms, weaponry and priceless artifacts it is a living museum which provides a behind the scenes look the ceremonial and operational roles of the Household Cavalry.